 The Waatch River is on the Olympic Peninsula and flows north for several miles through the Makah Reservation to where it joins with Educket Creek near Neah Bay, and then flows southwest to Makah Bay, about 4.4 miles (7 km) southeast of Cape Flattery and 3.3 miles (5.3 km) southwest of Neah Bay, Washington.
 The name “Waatch” comes from the ancient Makah village name and means “bundling up cedar to make a torch”.

 The Makah Air Force Station is located near the mouth of the Waatch River.
 The station was one of 28 built as part of the Air Defense Command radar network during the Cold War.
 The land for this site was leased from the Makah Indian tribe.
 In 1988, the station was deactivated and the Air Force closed most facilities.
 The radar facility was turned over to the Federal Aviation Administration and today the site is part of the Joint Surveillance System, Western Air Defense Sector.
 The remaining facilities at the station were turned over to the Makah people for use as the Makah Tribal Council Center.
 Read more here and here.
-Download the latest version of the Coastview app and explore more of the Waatch River here:
+Explore more of the Waatch River here: